 The new playing cards come as a special gift, designed especially for Summit Vista residents to enjoy.
 Each card was designed to incorporate our Summit Vista colors and brand, as well as display unique characters and style you won’t find anywhere else.

-So, gather the group together for your next action-packed game of hearts, spades, spoons, or poker and enjoy!
+So, gather the group together for your next action-packed game of hearts, spades, spoons and enjoy!
 Looking for a new game to try?
 Give this one a go:

 Players: 2 or more

 Objective: Play cards to keep a running total adding to 99 without going over.

 Black Kings: +10 or -10 (as determined by the player)